-The Human Rights Institute regularly hosts conferences, panel discussions, expert roundtables, and lectures at which prominent human rights practitioners meet with Georgetown Law's students and faculty to discuss their work.
-These events serve to foster discussion, debate, and collaboration among leading human rights actors, while also providing an opportunity for our students and faculty to learn from and engage with those working in this field.
+The Human Rights Institute regularly hosts conferences, panel discussions, expert roundtables, and lectures at which prominent human rights practitioners meet with Georgetown Law students, faculty and staff to discuss human rights.
+These foster discussion, debate, and collaboration among leading human rights experts.
 All of our events are open to the public unless otherwise noted.

 Our largest annual event, the Samuel Dash Conference on Human Rights, is held each spring.
 Information about this event, including past conference agendas and webcasts, can be viewed on the Dash Conference page.
 Each year HRI also hosts remarks by the Robert F. Drinan Chair in Human Rights, a visiting position held each year by a different human rights expert.